Ttalk.info

 Because breaking an axle has been a steady problem for over 50 years, I decided to see what I could do to try to help T owners by getting this extra-duty shaft made by a company that has produced axles for many, many decades.

 An excellent description of the benefits from the design and material of the new shaft has been proposed by Gord Clark.
-He writes:"" ... by making the shaft of smaller diameter and of a steel that is designed to absorb mechanical stress, the effects of sudden torque on clutch let-out, allows the energy to be distributed over the length of the shaft, reducing the chance of breaking at the traditional spot - the bearing shoulder.".
-(Thanks, Gord)
+He writes:"" ... by making the shaft of smaller diameter and of a steel that is designed to absorb mechanical stress, the effects of sudden torque on clutch let-out, allows the energy to be distributed over the length of the shaft, ...."
+Dave Clark adds: "I've torn down three axle cores now that had broken shaft and all were at the spline on the inside end at the differential like Günter's image. "

 If you're in the Case One or Case Two situation you can sit back, open up an OSH, and refer to Section H of the Workshop Manual for instructions on how to replace your broken half shaft.
 However, if you're a Case Three'er you might want to click on this link and let's see about replacing a broken half shaft.